NexPlayer/Android-SDK/advanced.md

 #### NexPlayer getNexPlayer ( )

-This method gets an object of the NexPlayer™.
+This method gets an object of the NexPlayer.

-To use a specific feature provided by the NexPlayer™ SDK, use this method to call desired API to the NexPlayer™ object.
+To use a specific feature provided by the NexPlayer SDK, use this method to call desired API to the NexPlayer object.

 **Returns**

-A NexPlayer™ object.
+A NexPlayer object.

 #### Object getProperty ( NexPlayer.NexProperty property )

-This method gets the value of an individual properties of the NexPlayer™.
+This method gets the value of an individual properties of the NexPlayer.

-The properties control the behavior of NexPlayer™ and the features that are enabled.
+The properties control the behavior of NexPlayer and the features that are enabled.

 **Parameters**